Biodiversity Seed Banks in India

 Biodiversity is defined as the variety or differences in the living organisms on earth.
 It could mean differences in genetics, species, or in the ecosystem.
 All living organisms on the land, water and in air have their own diversity.
 Being the seventh largest country in the world, India is naturally major hub for biodiversity.
 Two of the 18 biodiversity hotspots in the world – the Himalayas and the Western Ghats – are present in the country.
 According to MoEF Report (1999), the country is estimated to have 49,219 plant species and 81,251 animal species, representing 12.5% of the world’s flora and 6.6% of its fauna.

-Agricultural biodiversity or agro-biodiversity is sub-set of biodiversity that has resulted from the natural selection processes and inventive developments of farming, herding and fishing by human over millennia.
-It consists of the diversity of genetic varieties, breeds and species used for food, fodder, fiber, fuel and pharmaceuticals.
+Agricultural biodiversity or agro-biodiversity is the sub-set of biodiversity that has resulted from the natural selection processes and inventive developments of farming, herding and fishing by humans over millennia.
+It covers the diversity of genetic varieties, breeds and species used for food, fodder, fiber, fuel and medicine.
 It also includes the diversity of non-harvested species that support production such as soil micro-organisms, predators, pollinators), as well as those in the wider environment that support agro-ecosystems.

-Agro biodiversity plays an important role in agriculture, so local knowledge and culture can be considered as its integral parts, because it is the human activity of agriculture that shapes and conserves this biodiversity.
+Agro-biodiversity plays an important role in agriculture.
+Local knowledge and culture can be considered its integral parts since it is the human activity of agriculture that shapes and conserves this biodiversity.

 Agro-biodiversity can be divided into two categories: